gcallah/BookReviews/schroeder.md

 government, tax reductions, and various incentives for businesses."
 287

 The only tax reductions during the Obama administration were targeted at low and middle income families.
-Various bush era tax cuts were allowed to expire, the federal deficit continued to be in the hundreds of billions of dollars range.
+Various Bush era tax cuts were allowed to expire, the federal deficit continued to be in the hundreds of billions of dollars.
 If the Republican Congress was trying to "force through" these things, they did a very poor job of doing so.

-"The Founders made the Supreme Court, the ultimate arbiter of the American constitutional order"
+"The Founders made the Supreme Court the ultimate arbiter of the American constitutional order"

 Well, no they did not.
-In fact, that principal really only emerged with Marbury versus Madison, and was annunciated by chief Justice John Marshall.
+In fact, that principal really only emerged with Marbury versus Madison, and was annunciated by Chief Justice John Marshall.
 So it was not the founders who declared the Supreme Court the ultimate arbiter, but subsequent member of the Supreme Court itself.